 Because many of my best clients are introverts, I say that because introverts have three key advantages that extroverts like me spend years trying to get.

-So, number one: introverts are much better at pausing.
-So, for example whenever you speak, when you pause, you're able to emphasize key points in your message like I'm doing right now.
+Whenever you speak, when you pause, you're able to emphasize key points in your message like I'm doing right now.